maaretp/talks/course_testing_insights_for_agentic_era.md

 **Instructor**

-Maaret Pyhäjärvi, an exploratory tester extraordinaire and developer, and a director of testing services at CGI, has three decades on hands-on experience in testing.
+Maaret Pyhäjärvi, an exploratory tester extraordinaire and a developer, and a director of testing services at CGI, has three decades on hands-on experience in testing.
 On side of work, she has taught thousands through both experiential sessions and experience talks, delivering 700 sessions in 30 countries.
 She is a globally recognized testing expert, awarded two prestigious international awards for her industry contributions.
 In Finland she has been one of ICT-100 most influential for six years in a row.

 **Sessions**